raquo/scala-dom-testutils/README.md

 The above example defines `val jsDomNode` using [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) which is a separate project, completely optional.
 It is a minimal, unopinionated library for building and manipulating Javascript DOM trees.
 You are free to create the DOM nodes that you want to test in any other way.

-See more usage examples in [Scala DOM Builder tests](https://github.com/raquo/scala-dom-builder/tree/master/js/src/test/scala/com/raquo/dombuilder) and [Laminar tests](https://github.com/raquo/Laminar/tree/master/src/test/scala/com/raquo/laminar)
+See more usage examples in [Laminar tests](https://github.com/raquo/Laminar/tree/master/src/test/scala/com/raquo/laminar)